JonasDev17/qb-garages/README.md

 * If set to false, cars that are currently outside will be placed in the depot.

 **Shared garages Config**
-* If set to true, Gang and job garages are shared.
+* If set to true, Gang and Job garages are shared.
 * If set to false, Gang and Job garages are personal.

 **Configurations**
-* You can only parks ground vehicles in garages of type "car" in config.
+* You can only park ground vehicles in garages of type "car" in config.
 * You can only parks water vehicles in garages of type "sea" in config.
 * You can only parks air vehicles in garages of type "air" in config.
 * Vehicle types and jobs or gang can be mixed in config.